Skip to main content

 After you have submitted and paid for your request for pre-application advice, we will aim to acknowledge that we have received your application and tell you which case officer has been allocated to your case, within 5 workings days.

-When your pre-application has been acknowledged, we will aim to provide a written response within 4 weeks for Level 1 householder advice and 6 weeks for other types of advice.
+We aim to provide a written response within 4 weeks of sending of your pre-application acknowledgement for Level 1 householder advice and within 6 weeks for other types of advice.

 Disclosing information